Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification/README.md

 ***(Nov 22, 2021) NEW!!!
 The micro-Dooler classification part has been updated***

-## Contact
-Any questions or suggestions are welcome!

-Xiangyu Gao xygao@uw.edu

 ## Software requirement
 MATLAB, Python 3.6, Tensorflow 2.0, Jupyter Notebook